Search for anything...

 Description

 Celestron’s StarSense Explorer 8-inch Dobsonian is the first telescope that uses your smartphone to analyze the night sky and calculate its position in real time, making stargazing easier than ever.
 Perfect for beginners, this app-enabled telescope lets you dock your phone, launch the app, and follow on- screen arrows to planets, stars, galaxies, and more.
 Unlike other astronomy apps that rely solely on gyroscopes, StarSense uses patented sky recognition technology and a Lost in Space Algorithm (LISA)—like the sophisticated location systems used by satellites—to deliver accurate, real-time guidance.
 Simply align your phone with the telescope optics, and within minutes, you’ll be exploring with confidence.
 The app automatically generates a list of the best objects to view based on your exact time and location.
 Choose one and navigate there by following the on-screen arrows.
 When the bullseye turns green, your target is ready in the eyepiece.
 The high-quality 8-inch Newtonian reflector with highly-reflective XLT coatings provides bright, detailed views of the Moon, Jupiter, Saturn, Mars, and deep-sky favorites like the Orion Nebula and Andromeda Galaxy.
 The StarSense Explorer Dobsonian base is engineered for rock-solid stability and smooth altitude and azimuth movement, making it easy to track celestial objects manually.
 Its wide stance, low center of gravity, and durable construction provide a steady platform for extended observing, even at high magnifications.
 Includes one eyepiece (25mm), 2” Crayford focuser, collimation cap, a red dot finderscope, and a StarSense smartphone dock.
-Compatible with iPhone 6 and up and most Android phones from 2016 or later running Android 7.1.2 or newer.
+StarSense Explorer works with most modern smartphones; it is compatible with Android 12 and later, as well as iOS 18 and newer, including iPhone XR and newer models.

 Brand: Celestron